A complete travel, expense, invoice and risk management solution.

-Managing the travel, expense and accounts-payable operations of a higher education institution can be a headache.
+Managing the travel, expense, invoice and risk management operations of a higher education institution can be a headache.
 Information can get stuck in multiple, incompatible systems, and outdated methods like handwritten forms and spreadsheets just get in the way, slowing the process.
+Not to mention the lack of visibility into spend data and traveler location.

-Concur offers higher education organizations an absolute, integrated and tailored solution for easier management of travel, expense and accounts-payable obligations.
+Concur offers higher education organizations an absolute, integrated and tailored solution for easier management of travel, expense, invoice and travel risk management obligations.
 Simple, standardized reporting processes create savings in time and money, making sense for all kinds of schools offering post-secondary education programs.
 In fact, more than 150 institutes of higher learning in the U.S. and Canada (including 75 of the top 200 universities in the U.S.) already use Concur.

 Concur works for everyone, everywhere.